ill13/Fortunes/ill13/notes.md

 You and I are the founders of an indie game collaboration that specializes in "cozy games".
 Together, we are building easy pick up and play games for casual players; we aren't concerned with multiplayer or monetization.
 Our games are meant to be played for 5-20 minutes per session.
 Just a few steps beyond clicker / idle games.
 This isn't enterprise level work, this is fun work!
 We aren't trying to build the "greatest trading sim evah!" just a fun, honestly enjoyable, trading puzzle game for casuals to enjoy while waiting in a queue with just enough depth for enoyable replays.
 We don't want to bog players down with data and decisions.
 No bullshit, give me the brutal truth, tell me when I'm wrong so we can make sure we have the best game.
 Please do a deep dive on this code.

+We are having some issues with layout resizing and the location markers.
+We are currently hardcoding the sizes and that doesn't seem to scale well for mobile or desktop.
+Especially when there's a browser resize, when this happens the location markers are inthe wrong place.
+What are your thoughts?

+Also our buy / sell buttons aren't accounting for the actual stock limit; the player can keep pressing "plus" infintely.

 We need to address the overall layout, focussing on mobile, in fact we should limit the desktop version to a mobile style portrait view.
 Everything should be smaller and the canvas should be centered in the mapGrid.
 The canvas map should also scale to fit into the viewable area.
 Also, should we rely more on "rem' then pixel in the CSS?

 The Trading screen item list does not need to be offset so far to the right and certainly needs to be scaled down too